btrantruong/osome-csdl-ranking-challenge/README.md

 ### Build and run a SINGLE component

-To (i) build the Docker image for a single component and (ii) start it running, there are two options.

-#### Option 1

-If you have already run `make run`, the images for all components should already exist (you can check this with `docker images`).
-In that case you just need to start a container running the relevant image, which can be done with (e.g.)

-Command: (to be updated):

-#### Option 2

-You can also just build a single component and run it.

 1. Build image: e.g., `docker build -f docker/Dockerfile.ranker -t ranker .`
 2. Run: e.g., `docker run ranker`